Cognia accreditation badge

 Homeschooling curricula available in Mauritius

-Mauritius's education system is Cambridge-based, which means the international British curriculum is directly aligned with the national qualification framework.
+Mauritius's secondary system is built on the Cambridge SC and HSC, which means the International British Curriculum is directly aligned with the national qualification framework.

 CurriculumQualificationMauritian University AdmissionInternational RecognitionVia CambriLearn

-Cambridge Int.*Int.
-GCSE, AS, A-LevelEquivalent to national SC/HSC160+ countriesYes, private candidate exams
+International British*International GCSE, AS & A LevelEquivalent to national SC/HSC160+ countriesYes, private candidate exams

 Pearson EdexcelInt.
 GCSE, Int.
-A-LevelAccepted by Mauritian universities80+ countriesYes, accredited centre
+A LevelAccepted by Mauritian universities80+ countriesYes, approved centre (No. 94888)

 US K-12US High School DiplomaAccepted with credential evaluationUS, NCAA approvedYes, Cognia accredited

-Cambridge is the default in Mauritius.
-Because the SC and HSC are Cambridge qualifications, a student following CambriLearn's Cambridge* curriculum is working toward qualifications that are recognised on the same basis as those earned in Mauritian schools.
-This makes the Cambridge pathway the most straightforward option for homeschooling families in Mauritius, whether they plan to attend university locally or internationally.
+The International British Curriculum is the default in Mauritius.
+Because the SC and HSC are Cambridge Assessment International Education qualifications, a student following CambriLearn's International British Curriculum* is working toward qualifications recognised on the same basis as those earned in Mauritian schools.
+This makes it the most straightforward option for homeschooling families in Mauritius, whether they plan to attend university locally or internationally.

 French-system families.
 Some private schools in Mauritius follow the French education system (Baccalauréat).
-CambriLearn does not offer the French curriculum, but families transitioning from the French system to Cambridge will find that the International GCSE serves as an effective entry point into the Cambridge pathway.
+CambriLearn does not offer the French curriculum, but families transitioning from the French system will find that the International GCSE serves as an effective entry point into the International British Curriculum* pathway.

 What it costs